 A double winner – not bad for a smartwatch that's essentially DOA.
 Yes, that the company has been snapped up by Fitbit, buying its smartwatches is arguably a terrible idea.
 Support is finite and the company could turn its servers off at any moment killing its devices dead.

 But when it comes to battery life, Pebble is king.
-Think a whole week off charge, with an always on scree and bags of functionality.
+Think a whole week off charge, with an always on screen and bags of functionality.

 The best bit is that you can grab a Pebble 2 for a bargain basement price and it will last a week on a single charge thanks to the low-power e-paper screen tech.
 There's also a heart rate monitor and a decent fitness tracking and health platform, that was really picking up pace before the sell out.
 There are tonnes of apps to play with and the Timeline interface is pretty useful.
-If you're dipping a toe into smartwatch waters, the Pebble 2 wins on two counts.
+If you're dipping a toe into smartwatch waters for the first time, the Pebble 2 wins on two counts.

 Feature check: Heart rate monitor, week long battery, 1,000s of Pebble apps.